You notice something as you walk onto the basketball court.

 Like in drill #2, focus on shooting the ball with good form.

 It is important to develop the muscle memory behind moving laterally in a triple-threat stance – on both offense and defense!

 Drill #4 – Attack, Retreat, and Finish

-This drill improves ball-handling, conditioning, and finishing skills at the basket.
+This a basketball drill for dribbling, conditioning, and finishing skills at the rim.

 Start the drill at the elbow.
 Dribble the ball hard to the block.

 Then take a retreat dribble back to about 10 feet away from the basket.

 On the right side, plant your left foot as you are making the retreat dribble.